Internal

 In 2000, only 4% of poor people were unemployed, which was the lowest in many years

-The nation has been in a minor recession since late 2000 til 2004 w/ unemployment reaching nearly 6%
+The nation has been in a minor recession since late 2000 until 2004 w/ unemployment reaching nearly 6%

 Link

-The Pie Chart on the Work Status of Poor People in 2000 indicates that about 50% of the poor did work, but only some of those would legally be considered unemployed
+An Analysis of the Pie Chart on the Work Status of Poor People in 2000 demonstrates over 50% of the poor did work or attend school, but only some of those would legally be considered unemployed

 In 2003, the unemployment rate in the US is over 5%